sayyidkhan/mentor-graph/README.md

 ---

 ## 1.3 One-Liner
-**“Identify and optimise the mentors shaping your thinking from your AI history.”**
+**“Identify the best mentors that best shape your thinking from your AI conversations.”**

 ---